How to Print on Fabric at Home: Top Ways Explained

 Step 1: Screen Stretching

 It involves stretching a mesh screen in a frame.
-This helps in the absorption of ink by the mesh screen.
-The mesh screen is typically made of polyester or silk.
+It is typically made of polyester or silk.

 Step 2: Emulsion Coating